vmware/photon/SPECS/kpatch/scripts/README.txt

 -n: Output file name.
 Will be default if not specified.
 -o: Output directory.
 Will be default if not specified.
 -R: Disable replace flag (replace flag is on by default)
+-d: Use file contents as description field for livepatch module.
 --export-debuginfo: Saves debug files after module is built.
 -h/--help: Prints help message and exits